suraj-navagire/techDoc/multithreading/readme.md

 1. **New state** – When we create a thread.
    `Thread t = new Thread();`
-2. **Runnable / Running** – When we start thread it goes in runnable state, then depending upon availability, it goes to running state.
+2. **Runnable and Running** – When we start a thread, it enters the runnable state; when selected by the JVM scheduler, it may actually run (running state).
    `t.start();`
 3. **Blocked state** – When thread tries to acquire a lock but it's not available.
    `synchronized(Object) {}`